 Public Transportation: The Clinic is located a short uphill walk from the Peel Metro station.
 It is also accessible from a number of bus routes (e.g., 24, 144).
 For a complete list of public transportation options please refer to the STM website.

-Parking: Limited parking on the streets located around the Education Building (Peel Street, McTavish Street and Avenue des Pins) but availability is highly unpredictable.
+Parking: There is limited parking on the streets located around the Education Building (Peel Street, McTavish Street and Avenue des Pins) and availability is highly unpredictable.
 Paid parking is also available in the lower levels of the Education Building and can be accessed at 3700 McTavish.
 Further information on McGill visitor parking can be found here.

 Psychoeducational & Counselling Clinic Committee

-The role of the Clinic Advisory Committee (CAC) is to assist the clinic director in matters of policy and procedures relative to the operations of the Psychoeducational and Counselling Clinic.
-Clinic policies and procedures are set by the director in conjunction with the CAC.
+The role of the Clinic Advisory Committee (CAC) is to assist the Clinic Director in matters of policy and procedures relative to the operations of the Psychoeducational and Counselling Clinic.
+Clinic policies and procedures are set by the Director in conjunction with the CAC.
 The advisory committee also vets projected clinic expenses.
-The CAC is made up of faculty representation from the Counselling Psychology and School Psychology programs (Profs Koerner and Sladeczek), two representatives from the community (Drs Atkins and Romano – both licensed psychologists and adjunct faculty) and two student representatives one from the School program (Sydney Hopkins) and one from Counselling (Zofia Czajkowska).
+The CAC is made up of faculty representation from the Counselling Psychology and School Psychology programs, a representative from the community (Dr. V. Romano – a licensed psychologist and adjunct faculty) and four student representatives, two from the School Psychology program and two from the Counselling Psychology program.
 The Clinic Coordinator is also a CAC member.
-Students registered in courses that use the clinic may bring up concerns, requests, or problems to their respective student representative or directly to the clinic director for discussion at our advisory meetings.
+Students registered in courses that use the Clinic may bring up concerns, requests, or problems to their respective student representative or directly to the Clinic Director for discussion at our advisory meetings.
 Students may, with prior notice, also attend meetings.
 The advisory group convenes 2 – 4 times a year.